What is Dry Needling & Medical Acupuncture?

 The treatment involves fine needles being inserted through the skin and left in position for a time.
 Manual or low voltage electrical stimulation is sometimes applied to increase the therapeutic effects.
 The number of needles varies depending on the patient and the treated condition.

-My skills and experience in using medical acupuncture and related needling techniques in physiotherapy have developed over 22 years in various settings such as professional sports in South Africa, the National Health Service in the UK, and private practice in Ireland and Australia.
+My skills and experience in medical acupuncture and related needling techniques have developed over 22 years in various settings such as professional sports in South Africa, the National Health Service in the UK, and private practice in Ireland and Australia.

-As an AHPRA registered physiotherapist and accredited British Medical Acupuncture Society (BMAS) member, I follow a professional code of conduct and specific acupuncture needling guidelines to ensure patient safety and welfare.
+As an AHPRA registered physiotherapist and accredited member of the British Medical Acupuncture Society (BMAS), I follow a professional code of conduct and specific acupuncture needling guidelines to ensure patient safety and welfare.

 I am the Chair of the BMAS Competence, Accreditation and Examining Board and lecture on the Foundation Course in Medical Acupuncture.
 I have provided further education courses for medical and allied health practitioners to learn how to safely and effectively integrate the use of medical acupuncture.